Sustainable and Climate-Friendly Palm Oil Production and Procurement (SCPOPP) in Thailand

 checking GHG emissions and reductions from their plots

-Nineteen palm oil mills have engaged and willing to cooperate with smallholders with incentives (i.e. source oil palm fruits from smallholders with a fair price according to better quality, support RSPO membership fee, fast track to deliver oil palm fruits, and office space for farmer group) through a Partnership Agreement.
+Nineteen palm oil mills have engaged with and are willing to cooperate with smallholders with incentives (i.e. source oil palm fruits from smallholders with a fair price based on better quality, support the RSPO membership fee, fast track to deliver oil palm fruits, and office space for farmer groups) through a Partnership Agreement.
 So far, nine Partnership Agreements have been signed between palm oil mills and smallholder groups.

 Greenhouse Gas (GHG) reduction:

 A study on appropriate GHG reduction practices has been completed through a series of stakeholder consultations.
-Five out of twelve practices were assessed, prioritized and recommended as “Appropriated GHG reduction practices for oil palm cultivation”.
-They are harvesting ripe fruits, optimize fertilizers use (following leaf-soil analysis), mulching empty bunches, planning cover crop, and intercropping which has been integrated into the TOPSA training curriculum.
+Five out of twelve practices were assessed, prioritised and recommended as “Appropriate GHG reduction practices for oil palm cultivation”.
+They are harvesting ripe fruits, optimising fertilisers use (following leaf-soil analysis), mulching empty bunches, planning cover crop, and intercropping, which has been integrated into the TOPSA training curriculum.

 A simplified calculation tool is now ready to use for monitoring and reporting GHG reduction.
-Moreover, this calculation is further embodied in the i-Palm application.
+Moreover, this calculation is further embedded in the i-Palm application.

-Two Oil Palm Research Centers and fifteen farmer plots are setup in 3 provinces to demonstrate sustainable and climate-friendly practice, including reduction practices for smallholders.
+Two Oil Palm Research Centres and fifteen farmer plots have been set up in 3 provinces to demonstrate sustainable and climate-friendly practice, including reduction practices for smallholders.